Part II. U.S. Embassy Information

 (2) Embalming: There is no legislation in the Dominican Republic related to embalming within a specific period of time.
 However, burial must take place within 48 hours.
 This requirement is not enforced in cases where remains will be shipped abroad.
 Embalming in compliance with U.S. standards is available in the Dominican Republic, but is performed by only a small number of certified morticians in Santo Domingo.
 Should the next-of-kin decide to have the remains returned to the U.S. for burial, the cost would be significantly greater than cremation.
 Embalming may take several days depending on the location of the remains and the schedule of the mortuary company.
 The police may withhold permission for embalming for as long as necessary if they believe the death resulted from a crime requiring investigation.
 Embalmed remains being returned to the U.S. must be transferred to a licensed mortician at the airport in the U.S.

 (3) Cremation: Cremations has been an option in the Dominican Republic since 2003 and is offered by select funeral homes..
 Currently, there are two funeral homes that offer cremation services; Blandino and Jerusalem.
 Cremation may take several days depending on the location of the remains and the mortuary company’s schedule.
 Since cremation is only available at select funeral homes in the Dominican Republic, there may be several requests in the queue.
 Services are processed in the order that they are received.
 The police may withhold permission for cremation for as long as necessary if they believe the death resulted from a crime requiring investigation.
-The cost for preparation, cremation and air shipment of ashes to the United States is approximately of US$2,000.
+The cost for preparation, cremation and air shipment of ashes varies between funeral homes.
 The procedure reportedly results in the same sized fine ash as it does in the U.S. A variety of urns and keepsake/display memorials are available at various prices for storing cremated remains.

 (4) Caskets and Containers: Caskets and containers which meet the requirements for shipment out of the country are available, including those hermetically sealed caskets in case of death from a communicable disease.
 Caskets come in a wide variety of styles and prices.
 The container is a sheet metal shipping unit that is required to contain the casket during international transportation.